pgEdge/spock/README.md

 * Replication Set - a collection of tables

 Use cases supported are:
-* Asynchronous Bi-Directional Replication with conflict resolution
+* Asynchronous Multi-active Replication with conflict resolution
 * Upgrades between major versions
 * Full database replication
 * Selective replication of sets of tables using replication sets